We ship worldwide from warehouses in the USA, Canada, Europe, UK and Australia!

 Bridging Family Differences with Cacao

-Ditte, who has her own story of doubling her iron deposits in half a year with Cacao, feels it is a brilliant supplement/medicine for teens.
-She has been using it to help her oldest daughter with her iron deficiency and regulate her menstrual cycle.
+Ditte, who has her own story of doubling her iron deposits in half a year with Ceremonial Cacao, feels it is a brilliant supplement/medicine for teens.
+She has been using it to help her oldest daughter with her iron deficiency and to regulate her menstrual cycle.

-Looking for inspiration on making delicious healthy treats for your precious family using our incredible Cacao?
+Looking for inspiration on making delicious healthy treats for your precious family using our incredible Ceremonial Cacao?
 Visit our Recipes blog for some kid-friendly Cacao dainties.

 The discount code has been applied and will apply to your cart in checkout